Summary

 Full SPLA compliance audit

-A comprehensive SPLA compliance audit - this is what you officially signed up for when you put your pen to the Service Provider License Agreement and the Microsoft Business and Services Agreement.
+A comprehensive SPLA compliance audit is what you officially signed up for when you put your pen to the Service Provider License Agreement and the Microsoft Business and Services Agreement.

 What does the notice look like?